PatyYe/pubg.op.gg-API-Wrapper/README.md

 # pubg.op.gg

 Playerunknown's Battlegrounds API Wrapper with Redis caching.
+I've used [This Module](https://github.com/javilobo8/pubg-api-redis) as reference and appended it for the usage of the API from PUBG.OP.GG

 * The API is maintained and provided by [https://pubg.op.gg](https://pubg.op.gg) and all credits go to them.
 Thank you for providing all the data needed.